...

 Calculating Net Resources

 The cornerstone of determining how to properly calculate child support in Texas lies in accurately assessing the paying parent’s net resources.
 This encompasses all forms of income, including wages, self-employment earnings, and dividends, among others.
 The Texas Family Code, however, exempts certain income types, such as that of a new spouse or federal assistance benefits, from this calculation.
-In scenarios where a parent is intentionally underemployed or unemployed, the court has the authority to adjust the income calculation to reflect earning potential, ensuring fairness in the support amount determined.
+When a parent is intentionally underemployed or unemployed, the court can adjust the income calculation to reflect earning potential, ensuring the fairness of the determined support amount.

 Deductibles from Income